 At the time, she was like, “I’ve never really seen it there.”
 The doctor was like, “We don’t know if it’s mantle or not.”
-I just had to assume that, okay, I have something in my body that shouldn’t be there, and we’re going to have to deal with it.
+I just had to assume that I had something in my body that shouldn’t be there, and we were going to have to deal with it.

 They did a biopsy in the right, but they had found that there was a spot on the left.
-They felt because originally I had it in my right breast, they concentrated on that.
+Because originally I had it in my right breast, they concentrated on that.
 They also did a biopsy on the lymph nodes as well.
 It was in the lymph nodes.

 Then I had a different oncologist because it turned out my original oncologist wasn’t a specialist in mantle cell.
 She was a myeloma doctor, so she had referred me to a mantle cell or non-Hodgkin’s specialist.

 When I saw her, we luckily Zoomed, because my son, the paramedic, lives in Lancaster.
 His fiancée is also a nurse, and she’s actually an oncologist nurse.
 They were on the phone with me and the doctor.
 I wanted them there because I figured if there’s any questions that I might not think of, they would know.
 Of course, my future daughter-in-law was able to ask questions about my options, which was really good.